 - Include commercial advertisements or solicitations, except if the University has specifically authorized their inclusion

 - Include material that is otherwise objectionable to the University

 The University does not have control over and cannot censor all User Content students submit to its Sites or prevent students from uploading or adding inappropriate User Content to its Sites.
 The University does, however, monitor its Sites to the best of its ability to ensure that students do not submit, upload, add, or exchange any inappropriate User Content to or on its Sites.

-If you see or hear inappropriate User Content on Purdue Global Sites, you should promptly report it pursuant to the procedures set forth in the Problem Resolution and Grievance Procedures section.
+If you see or hear inappropriate User Content on Purdue Global Sites or a misuse of University technology, you should promptly report a Code of Student Conduct violation.